 Syrian children face many safety and wellness issues.
 They’re especially susceptible to malnutrition, dehydration, and diarrheal diseases.
 Because of the Syrian health system’s deterioration, many have not been immunized or kept current on vaccinations, and outbreaks of measles and polio have occurred both in Syria and in refugee camps.
 Due to the nature of living in chaotic, overcrowded, and unfamiliar situations, children also are more vulnerable to sexual abuse and exploitation.

-Many children also must work, which leaves them open to other dangers.
-Without income, parents may marry their daughters off as young as 13.
-World Vision operates Child-Friendly Spaces in Lebanon and Jordan.
-The spaces provide a safe place for children to learn, play, and process the emotions of what they have experienced.
-And World Vision staff members don’t hesitate to visit parents if their children don’t show up, providing accountability to ensure that kids are safe.
+Many children must work, which leaves them open to other dangers.
+Without income, parents may marry their daughters off while still children.
+World Vision operates Child-Friendly Spaces in Syria, Lebanon, Turkey, and Jordan.
+The spaces provide a safe place for children to learn, play, and process the emotions of what they’ve experienced.
+And World Vision staff members don’t hesitate to visit parents if their children don’t show up, providing accountability to help ensure that kids are safe.

 Jesus, You love the little children.
 Each Syrian child is precious to You.
-Protect their little bodies from dangerous diseases, and bring healing to those already sick.
+Protect them from dangerous diseases, and heal those already sick.
 Keep away predatory adults who are looking to harm or profit from them.
-Bring loving adults to watch and nurture them as they survive the harsh realities in which they live.
+Bring loving adults to watch and nurture children as they survive the harsh realities in which they live.

 Lord, our hearts ache for these little ones who can’t go to school.
-Provide resources to refugee families in miraculous ways so children can get an education.
-For those in Syrian schools, place Your hand of protection over them as they try to learn.
-Maintain the will and plans of adults who are working to help educate Syrian children inside the nation and elsewhere.
+Provide resources to refugee families in miraculous ways so children can get a quality education.
+For children in Syrian schools, place Your hand of protection over them as they try to learn.
+Maintain the will and plans of adults who are working to help educate Syrian children.

 Pray that people worldwide will respond to this humanitarian crisis.

-Now in its seventh year, the Syrian conflict and the chaos it has bred have become background noise to many people — even those who consider themselves compassionate.
+Now in its 11th year, the Syrian civil war and the chaos it has bred are background noise to many people — even those who consider themselves compassionate.
 The political ramifications of the conflict keep many caring individuals at a comfortable distance.
-But there is an urgent need for donor governments to allocate funds to meet this humanitarian emergency, for churches to raise a cry of prayer and support for people in desperate circumstances, and for all of us to find a way to engage meaningfully for the sake of Syrian children and their families.
+But there’s an urgent need for governments to allocate funds to meet this humanitarian emergency, for churches to raise a cry of prayer and support for people in desperate circumstances, and for all of us to find a way to engage meaningfully for the sake of Syrian children and their families.

 Eyad, a mechanical engineer turned aid worker, dodges airstrikes and organizes work crews to bring clean water to families in Syria.
 “You have no idea how hard it is for me to see my people living in tents,” he says.
 But Eyad refuses to give in to despair.
 What gives him hope is “seeing people from all over the world caring enough to help.”

 Gracious Lord, awaken us to the needs of Syrian children and their mothers and fathers.
 Let us not grow weary in doing what is right and good in Your eyes.
 Remind us to engage on their behalf as we would if it were our own families who were suffering.
-Help us be advocates for peace in this troubled land and open our hearts and wallets to pray and give gifts to help.
+Help us be advocates for peace in this troubled land, and open our hearts to pray and wallets to give gifts to help.